StefanPfeiffer80/FASPA.github.io/README.md

 **Software needed**
 The FASPA script collection can be downloaded here.
 As FASPA relies on third party software workflow, it is necessary that you also install USEARCH v.10.240 (Edgar 2010) and optionally VSEARCH v.2.80 (or higher).
 USEARCH by Robert Edgar is a program that harbors a collection of functions and algorithms to efficiently, fast and accurately transform raw amplicon reads into an OTU table for downstream analysis.
-Many popular pipelines such as QIIME (up to v.1.9.), LotuS, IMNGS among others rely on different versions of USEARCH and other programs.
+Many popular pipelines such as QIIME (up to v.1.9.; Caporaso et l.
+2010), IMNGS (Lagkouvardos et al. 2016) among others rely on different versions of USEARCH and other programs.
 USEARCH however, is free of charge only in the 32 bit version, which holds a 4GB memory cap.
 While this is not a problem for most datasets (depending on the sample type between 50 and 100 samples can be processed with the 32bit version), larger datasets will not be processed.
 USEARCH can be downloaded as a single executable file (www.drive5.com/usearch/download.html), see the tutorial for detailed instructions.
 To analyze larger datasets, FASPA includes VSEARCH by Torbjørn Rognes (Rognes et al. 2016), which was designed as an open source alternative to USEARCH (both USEARCH and VSEARCH are written in C++).
 For the FASPA workflow, it is evident that you don't use any VSEARCH version prior to v2.8.0.

 # Which publications have to be cited when using FASPA?